 Middle and High

-Grades 6-8 students may be clustered in classrooms and may participate in compacted curriculum; compacted curriculum is generally for students who have been accelerated in math at earlier grade levels.
+Grades 6-8 students may be clustered in classrooms and may participate in compacted curriculum; compacted curriculum is generally for students who have not been accelerated in math at earlier grade levels.
 High school students have a variety of course options to engage their interests and provide intellectual rigor (Honors, AP, College Credit Plus / Dual Enrollment).

 Gifted / Personalized Learning Plans